TimeMachine1994/081925-SvelteTweb/Old Docs01/docs/MISSING_TESTS.md

 describe('Livestream Performance', () => {
   it('should handle multiple concurrent viewers');
   it('should maintain performance with large archive collections');
-  it('should optimize database queries for memorial loading');
+  it('should optimize database queries for event loading');
   it('should handle file upload performance');
   it('should test CDN integration performance');
 });